GreenBagels/rand-pass/README.md

 rand-pass
 =========

-Generates a random case-sensitive alphanumeric passkey of a given length using an implementation-defined random_device.
+Generates a pseudorandom case-sensitive alphanumeric passkey of a given length using a mersenne-twister engine seeded with an implementation-defined random_device.

 Usage
 =====